-The plan will focus on maximising the reduction of carp populations while minimising disruption to industries, communities and the environment should a carp herpesvirus release go ahead.
+The plan will focus on maximising the reduction of carp populations while minimising disruption to industries, communities and the environment should a carp virus release go ahead.

-Years of rigorous testing has shown that carp herpesvirus is specific to common carp, and won’t cause disease in any other species of fish (including native Australian fish) or in other animals that are exposed to the virus, including humans.
+Extensive evidence, including testing of Australian species by CSIRO, indicates that the carp virus is specific to common carp, and doesn't cause disease in other species of fish (including native Australian fish) or in other animals that are exposed to the virus, including humans.

-Testing conducted by the CSIRO, through the Invasive Animals Cooperative Research Centre has found that under optimal conditions carp herpesvirus will kill up to 95 per cent of individual carp.
+Testing conducted by the CSIRO, through the Invasive Animals Cooperative Research Centre, has found that under optimal conditions the carp virus will kill up to 95 per cent of infected carp.

 Find out more